Table of Contents >>

 the smaller they are, the less susceptible they are to frostbite.

-If you live any place that regularly gets over 100 degrees, you want to avoid the fat, fluffy and feather-footed
+If you live any place that regularly gets over 100 degrees, you will want to avoid fat, fluffy and feather-footed

 breeds.
-Bantams do well in the summer (except the feather-footed varieties), and the best Standard
+Bantams do well in the summer (except the likes of Cochins and Brahmas), and the best Standard

 breeds for hot climates are:

 for ornamental purposes, including all Bantams.
-At My Pet Chicken we only have experience keeping chickens as pets for eggs, so we discuss
+At My Pet Chicken we focus on keeping chickens for fun and for eggs, so we discuss--and sell--

 laying (production), dual-purpose, and ornamental breeds only.